nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 1. If the command recognised is the list command, the number of fields in inputs will first be checked.

-**Creating NurseScheduleList command**
+**Creating NurseScheduleListCommand object**

-2. If the input is valid, a NurseScheduleList Command object is created.
+2. If the input is valid, a NurseScheduleListCommand object is created.

-3. The NurseScheduleList object is returned to `NurseScheduleInstance.runCommandLoopUntilExit()`.
+3. The NurseScheduleListCommand object is returned to `NurseScheduleInstance.runCommandLoopUntilExit()`.

 **Viewing Nurse Schedule objects**

-4. NurseScheduleInstance then executes the NurseScheduleList Command object to begin the process of displaying Nurse Schedule objects.
+4. NurseScheduleInstance then executes the NurseScheduleListCommand object to begin the process of displaying Nurse Schedule objects.

 5. `NurseScheduleList.execute()` will call the function `NurseScheduleList.listSchedules()` which calls `getSchedulesByID`.